alpsteam/terraform-oci-minimal-configuration/README.md

 For Terraform to work correctly with your Oracle Cloud tenancy you will need to set some environment variables first.
 Find all necessary environment variables in the [terraform-oci-minimal-configuration/env_vars file](env_vars).
 You need to replace every `XXXXXXXXXXXXX` with the correct values.
 Find instructions on how to aquire these values [here](https://docs.cloud.oracle.com/iaas/Content/API/Concepts/apisigningkey.htm#Other).
 You will need to upload a public key to the Oracle Cloud console in the process.

+Finally, run `source env_vars` to set the variables.
 You can check if your environment variables were set correctly by running `echo $TF_VAR_region` etc.

 ### 3) Apply Terraform script